 Laws are unclear in Ontario

 Let's say you are planning to buy a house in Toronto and you want to learn as much as you can about the property.
 Unfortunately, Ontario has no laws that require disclosure if a house is stigmatized.
-A seller is not obliged to disclosed any information about murders, suicides, or anything else untoward that might have happened in the home.
+A seller is not obliged to disclose any information about murders, suicides, or anything else untoward that might have happened in the home.
 Realtors, on the other hand, should disclose any factor that may have an impact on property value, including psychological factors.
 Nevertheless, they still have to be careful to avoid error, misrepresentation, and concealment of these facts.

 There have already been many calls for clearer legislation in this matter, but this area of the housing market remains tricky.
 Drawing a clear line between important and unimportant information can be difficult.
-A house having been the scene of a crime is a fact, but can the presence of an apparition be a fact?
+A house has been the scene of a crime is a fact, but can the presence of an apparition be a fact?
 If the neighbourhood believes that the property is a former drug den, though it has never been proven, does it make the house stigmatized?

 There has been an obvious tendency in the Canadian real estate industry recently to embrace full disclosure of all the information.
 It is probably based on the assumption that the more that is told, the lower the probability of being sued for having concealed some fact.
 In any case, if you're a buyer, the best idea would be to simply ask for as much information as you can.
 You have the right to know everything you need to make a choice.